 3. Define Lead Stages and Criteria

-Map out your lead’s path through the sales process to establish a clear framework for tracking.
+Map out your lead’s path through the sales lead tracking process to establish a clear framework for tracking.
 Typical stages might include:

 - Initial inquiry